Welcome To Our Lady of Loreto

 The Elmhurst Gas Tanks

-Built in 1910 and 1921
+Built in 1910 and 1921.

-Recently demolished in 2001
+Demolished in 2001

-St. Anthony's Hospital
+Anthony's Hospital

-89-15 Woodhaven Blvd.
+89-15 Woodhaven Blvd

 Silvercup Bread

-34-02 Starr Ave. in Long Island City
+34-02 Starr Ave.
+Long Island City

 Palisades Amusement Park was located